youengineering-public/openapi-maven-plugin/README.md

-# Swagger Maven Plugin
+# OpenAPI Maven Plugin
-Generates a Swagger file out of sourcecode.
+Generates an OpenAPI file out of sourcecode.

-Forked and improved from https://github.com/kongchen/swagger-maven-plugin.
+Initially forked from https://github.com/kongchen/swagger-maven-plugin, improved and updated from Swagger to OpenAPI.